mode-network/documentation/tools/general-tooling.md

 {% hint style="info" %}
 When using ZeroDev on Mode, make sure to:

-* Append `?provider=CONDUIT` to the bundler you URL you get from the ZeroDev dashboard.
+* Append `?provider=CONDUIT` to the bundler your URL you get from the ZeroDev dashboard.
 * When calling [createKernelAccount](https://docs.zerodev.app/sdk/core-api/create-account#create-a-kernel-account), specify `useMetaFactory: false`.
 {% endhint %}